-Vista+ is a non-profit research foundation based in Amsterdam.
-We research the transformational- and medicinal value of plant medicine for individuals as well as for society.
+VistaPlus is a non-profit research foundation based in Amsterdam.
+We research the transformational- and therapeutic value of microdosing for individuals as well as for society.
 We guide our members through the process of microdosing and collect anecdotal data.

 Our goal is to research if some of society's challenges such as depression and addiction, can be remedied with the use of plant medicines.
 We do this by collecting anecdotal data from our members and seeing what personal growth is possible with proper guidance and integration.

 Think of achieving personal goals such as smoking or drinking less, more focus and clarity, more solidarity with yourself or a partner, getting in touch with your inner compass or simply a more positive outlook on life.
 On a bigger scale these would be beneficial goals for society at large.

 We believe setting the right intention combined with a microdose and proper guidance and integration can help break patterns of addiction, increase focus to fight ADHD, reducing stress and burnout symptoms, and support a positive outlook on life combating depression and mid-life crisis.

 We also found that healthy normals experience personal growth and development, and general sense of well being.
 They can experience increased focus at work and are often able to reconnect with their feelings on deeper levels.